Migrating from message_data

 …and open a pull request.

-This can be initially a “draft” state, until you complete step (9).
+This can be initially a “draft” state, until you complete step (7).
 The pull request is partly to help you diagnose whether the above steps produced a reasonable result.
-The branch can also be inspected by others, e.g. to compare it to the source in
+The branch can also be inspected by others, for instance to compare it to the source repository.

-This can be done directly on the branch from (8).
-However, a better option to create a secondary branch from the HEAD of (8), named like
+This may be done directly on the branch from (6).
+However, a better option to create a secondary branch from the head of (6), named like

 migrate-example-tidy

 , and make clean-up commits to this branch.
-Create a second pull request to merge this manual clean-up branch into the branch from (8).
-(This way, if the semi-automated process needs to be repeated, it can be re-pushed tomigrate-example
+Create a second pull request to merge this manual clean-up branch into the branch from (6).
+This way, if steps (1–6) need to be repeated, a new history can be force-pushed tomigrate-example

 , and then the manual clean-up branch can be rebased on the newly updatedmigrate-example